AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/retrieve-access.md

   * Front-end design requirements
 * From the Cloud Manager administrator:
   * A welcome email from Cloud Manager informing you of access
+  * The name of the program or the URL to it within Cloud Manager

 If you are missing any of these items, please contact the AEM administrator or Cloud Manager administrator.